 You can specify the car that Rally should use with e.g. --car="4gheap".
 It is also possible to specify one or more "mixins" to further customize the configuration.
-For example, you can specify --car="4gheap, ea" to run with a 4GB heap and enable Java assertions (they are disabled by default).
+For example, you can specify --car="4gheap, ea" to run with a 4GB heap and enable Java assertions (they are disabled by default) or --car="4gheap, x-pack-security" to benchmark Elasticsearch with X-Pack Security enabled (requires Elasticsearch 6.3.0 or better).